mica-development/mica-tutorials/README.md

 3. Select **Build All Mica Examples**
 4. All six tutorial examples will be compiled automatically to separate directories

-This is ideal when you first open the workspace - it compiles all examples at once so you can immediately start debugging any of them!
+This is ideal when you first open the workspace - it compiles all examples at once so you can immediately start debugging any of them.

 **Build Selected Mica Example** - For individual compilation with custom options:
 1. Press `F1` to open the Command Palette